Department of English

 Please read the complete guidelines before submitting your manuscript.

-Author photo by Bao Phi
+Author photo by Deanna Dent

 The Philip Levine Prize for Poetry seeks previously unpublished, full-length poetry manuscripts and is open to any poet writing in English.

-- Individual poems in a contest manuscript may have been previously published in magazines, journals, anthologies, or chapbooks, but the work as a whole must be unpublished.
+Individual poems in a contest manuscript may have been previously published in magazines, journals, anthologies, or chapbooks, but the work as a whole must be unpublished.

-- Translations are ineligible for this prize, as well as previously self-published books.
+Translations are ineligible for this prize, as well as previously self-published books.

-- Current and former faculty and students of California State University, Fresno are ineligible.
+Current and former faculty and students of California State University, Fresno are ineligible.

-- Close friends and family members of the final judge are also ineligible.
+Close friends and family members of the final judge are also ineligible.

-Before submitting, please carefully review the guidelines below to ensure that your manuscript is formatted correctly.
+Before submitting, please carefully review the guidelines below to ensure that your manuscript is correctly formatted.
 Double-check your work.
 Address any errors or mistakes before you submit your manuscript.
 We will not be able to assist in addressing or fixing errors that occur as a result of failure to review the guidelines.
 If you make a mistake, you are welcome to make a new submission and withdraw your old submission through Submittable, though you will be charged another $25 entry fee.
 At this time, we are unable to provide refunds.
 Please carefully review your manuscript before you submit it.

-- Include a table of contents and number your pages.
+- Include a table of contents.

 - If needed, you may attach a ‘Notes’ page.